 - Helge Klein tools for profile management and permissions management.

-- Canonical tools for Linux.
+- Canonical tools for monitoring and troubleshooting Linux.

 - Patch management tools, including PatchMyPC and Windows Update.